outtalent-team/culture/excellence_aspirations.md

 **🖼️ Video Calls Background**

-Please thoughtfully setup one or more physical spaces for video calls:
+Please thoughtfully set up one or more physical spaces for video calls:

 - We strongly encourage using a real well-prepared physical space as a background
-- It’s good when your background can naturally highlights your values or interests
+- It’s good when your background can naturally highlight your values or interests
 - You can use a unique intentional image background as a backup in rare cases where you are not in your prepared space
 - We strongly discourage blurring your physical space
 - We strongly discourage using popular Zoom backgrounds